 - Room 2: Surfman’s, queen bed second floor with views of the woods and lake.

 - Room 3: Assistant Chief’s, queen bed second floor with view of passing vessels

-- Room 4: Boatsman’s, double bed second floor with view of passing vessels
+- Room 4: Boatsman’s, full bed second floor with view of passing vessels

 - Room 5: Chief’s Officer’s, queen bed first floor, fully barrier-free